-A comprehensive guide to what to pack for your trek in the Nepalese Himalaya
+A comprehensive guide to what to pack for your trek in Nepal and the Himalayas

 Please note: this is a comprehensive list and if you are an experienced trekker, you may only need to take a selection of these items based on the season in which you are trekking and what has worked for you in the past.
 My list also assumes you will be hiring a porter to carry your gear.
 If this is not the case, you will want to cut down.
 Consider carrying no more than 7kg on your back if you want to have a comfortable trek.